Pantalavo/MartianRobots/README.md

 The goal was to keep the code simple, modular and testable, whilst adhering to SOLID principles.

 - **Command and Factory Pattern** — each instruction is encapsulated as its own class implementing `ICommand`.
 New commands can be added without modifying existing code by creating a new `ICommand` implementation and adding it to the `CommandFactory`.
-- **Separation of Concerns** — `Mars` manages the grid and scent state, `Robot` holds direction, position and lost status. `InputParser` handles all input reading and validation.
+- **Separation of Concerns** — `Mars` class manages the grid and scent state, `Robot` class holds direction, position and lost status. `InputParser` class handles all input reading and validation.

 ## Input Format